mistergroot/cnat_dcyl_ssid_genomes/README.md

 ![alt text](https://github.com/mistergroot/cnat_dcyl_ssid_genomes/blob/main/banner.png?raw=true)

-Here, we make available the code and genomic resources described in Locatelli et al., 2024.
+Here, we make available the code and genomic resources described in Locatelli and Baums 2024.
 These files describe the genomic resources for _Colpophyllia natans_, _Dendrogyra cylindrus_, and _Siderastrea siderea_.
 All tissue samples were collected in Curaçao.

 In `jupyter_notebooks/`, we provide code for genome assembly, gene prediction, and functional annotation in Funannotate.
 Further, we provide code for some figure generation, orthogroup analyses, and phylogenetically significant gene family expansion analyses (CAFE5).